kasanderh/Brew-Assistant/README.md

 ## Features
 - Recipes for different brewers.
 - Great coffee Tips.
-- Timer
+- Timer.
-- Calculator for calculating coffee/water for your brew
+- Calculator for calculating coffee/water for your brew.
-- No permissons needed
+- No permissons needed.
-- Ad-free
+- Ad-free.

 ## Screenshots